Philippine Coast Guard: Coast Guard Special Operations Force

 The Philippine Coast Guard's Special Operations Force (CGSOF) is the special forces unit of the Philippine Coast Guard, founded in 1972.
 The CGSOF performs underwater operations, domestic counter-terrorism and other law enforcement operations.
-Some of their notable deployments and accomplishments include the operations to the Laoag Air crash at Manila Bay, the aftermath of the 2004 SuperFerry 14 bombing, the Search and Recovery operations to the ill-fated M/V Princess of the Stars incident, and the Battle of Marawi.
+Some of their notable deployments and accomplishments include the operations to the Laoag International Airlines Flight 585 crash at Manila Bay, the aftermath of the 2004 SuperFerry 14 bombing, the Search and Recovery operations to the ill-fated M/V Princess of the Stars incident, and the Battle of Marawi.

 Philippine Coast Guard Auxiliary

-The Philippine Coast Guard Auxiliary is the civilian support group of the Philippine Coast Guard.
+The Philippine Coast Guard Auxiliary (PCGA) is the civilian support group of the Philippine Coast Guard.
 Although a volunteer, civilian organization, the PCGA uses a military structure for organizational purposes.
 Like other volunteer sea rescue organizations around the world, it performs non-military and non-police activities in support of its national navy or coast guard.
 This endeavor includes search and rescue, environmental protection, disaster relief, community service, and marine safety.

 The ranks of the Philippine Coast Guard Auxiliary follow those of the Philippine Coast Guard.

 Operation Brotherhood Montessori Center has a few officers that serve as Leadership Training teachers and CAT teachers from this Coast Guard branch.

-Philippine Coast Guard Officers’ Basic Education and Training Center
+Philippine Coast Guard Officers' Basic Education and Training Center

-Like the Training and Doctrine Command (TRADOC)’s Officer Candidate Schools (OCS) of Philippine Army, Philippine Navy and Philippine Air Force, the Philippine Coast Guard also has Philippine Coast Guard Officers’ Basic Education and Training Center (PCGOBETC) that serves as officer candidate school of PCG officer aspirants.
-Officer Candidates taking the Coast Guard Officers’ Course (CGOC) become Probationary Ensigns (P/ENS) and after graduation, they will be commissioned as regular officers in the organization.
+Like the Training and Doctrine Command (TRADOC)'s Officer Candidate Schools (OCS) of Philippine Army, Philippine Navy and Philippine Air Force, the Philippine Coast Guard also has Philippine Coast Guard Officers' Basic Education and Training Center (PCGOBETC) that serves as officer candidate school of PCG officer aspirants.
+Officer Candidates taking the Coast Guard Officers' Course (CGOC) become Probationary Ensigns (P/ENS) and after graduation, they will be commissioned as regular officers in the organization.